tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 during the transition, since legacy clients that cannot process PQC certificates will lose access once the traditional chain is withdrawn.
-Dual-certificate deployments therefore defer, but do not avoid, the need to update protocol configurations and move to a PQ-only environment.
+Dual-certificate deployments therefore defer, but do not avoid, the need to update protocol configurations and move to a PQC-only environment.

 ## Loss of Strong Unforgeability in Composite and Dual Certificates {#suf}